tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 Yes.
 The TRTC SDK has integrated TXLivePlayer.
 If you need more player features, consider using the all-featured LiteAVSDK_Professional.

 [](id:que43)
-### How many people can be in the same call in TRTC?
+### How many people can there be in a TRTC call?
-- In the call modes, each room can accommodate up to 300 concurrent users, and up to 30 of them can enable their cameras or mics.
+- In call scenarios, each room can accommodate up to 300 concurrent users, and up to 50 of them can turn on their cameras or mics.
-- In the live streaming modes, each room can accommodate up to 100,000 concurrent viewers, and up to 30 of them can be assigned the anchor role and enable their cameras or mics.
+- In live streaming scenarios, each room can accommodate up to 100,000 concurrent users, and up to 50 of them can be assigned the anchor role and turn on their cameras or mics.

 [](id:que44)